kishan2406/ProjectSkinStore-1/README.md

 # ProjectSkinStore-1
 it is e-commerce website.
 It took 5 days to complete this project.
 There were 6 members in the team.
-PART 1
+PART-1